 Given the Venture’s fixed earning rate and the variety of ways these miles are usable, the card offers a very solid rate of return that’s easy to take advantage of.
 Its $95 annual fee isn’t too onerous either, and you can easily get that much value or more from your card each year with some strategic spending and redemptions.

-When that time comes to travel internationally again, note that the Capital One Venture offers a statement credit worth up to $100 every four years toward either a Global Entry or TSA PreCheck application, which can help speed you through security, customs, and immigration on your next trip.
-The card also waives foreign transaction fees and comes with a variety of travel and purchase protections, so it’s a good one to use if you’re traveling abroad.
+When the time comes to travel internationally, note that the Capital One Venture offers a statement credit worth up to $100 every four years toward either a Global Entry or TSA PreCheck application, which can help speed you through security, customs, and immigration on your next trip.
+The card also waives foreign transaction fees and comes with a variety of travel and purchase protections, so it’s a good one to use if you’re vacationing abroad.

 The Capital One Venture is one of the most dynamic travel rewards credit cards available.
 That said, if the minimum spending requirement for this particular offer is too high, or you don’t think you’ll use Capital One’s transfer partners, consider several other current credit card offers.

-This long-standing premium card is offering one of its best introductory bonuses ever.
+This long-standing premium card is offering one of its best introductory bonus offers ever.